DataDog/dd-dependency-sniffer/README.md

 ### Gradle

-Ensure all dependencies are available in your local Gradle repository and then execute the Gradle dependencies task:
+Ensure all dependencies are available in your local Gradle repository and then execute the Gradle dependencies task, from your project run:

 ```shell
 ./gradlew build